dvanmosselbeen/TryHackMe_writeups/empline/README.md

 MariaDB [opencats]>
 ````

-We are only interested into the username, email, password, and it's also good to know their access level.
+We are only interested into the `username`, `email`, `password`, and it's also good to know their `access level`.
 So let's fetch that.
+(I REDACTED the password hashes)

 ````commandline
 MariaDB [opencats]> select user_name, email, password, access_level from user;